 - Right-click on an empty space on the desktop.

-- Click the text link Make text and other items larger or smaller.
+- Click the Make text and other items larger or smaller link.

 If you make this change, you will need to reboot your computer.

-- With Adobe Reader open, select any print command.
-On the print dialog box that opens, check the following:
+If the previous suggestions do not work, or you are using TaxAct Online, check your Adobe Reader settings.
+With Adobe Reader open, select any print command.
+On the Print dialog box that opens, under the "Page Size & Handling" settings, check:

 - Size: "either Fit or scale to 100%"